ahalterman/prodigy_guide/3_Server/README.md

 4. Log into the remote server as above.
 5. `cd` into the home directory (or other location where you copied the wheel file) and run `pip install prodigy-1.*.whl` to install.

+### Upload to Dropbox

+Prodigy's annotation will persist across server restarts, but it's wise to have them backed up somewhere else, like Dropbox.
+Uploading Prodigy annotations to Dropbox can be done though a Dropbox "app".
+To set up an app, follow these
+steps:

+1. Go to https://www.dropbox.com/developers/apps/ and click "Create app"
+2. Select "Dropbox API", give it permissions to "App folder", name it, and assign it to your personal or work drobox.
+3. In the app overview page, find the "OAuth 2" section and click the "Generate access token" link.
+4. Copy that link into the approriate place in `backup_to_dropbox.sh`.
+5. Replace everything within "<...>", including the "<" and ">" with their
+   approprate contents (name of Prodigy dataset, name of Dropbox folder, OAuth key).
+6. Run the script with `bash backup_to_dropbox.sh`.

+The `backup_to_dropbox.sh` script can then be run manually or with cron.